wevm/wagmi/site/shared/connectors/metaMask.md

 `boolean | undefined`

 Enables or disables headless mode.
-Setting this to `true` allows you to [display custom modals](https://docs.metamask.io/wallet/how-to/display/custom-modals/).
+Setting this to `true` disables the MetaMask modal, allowing you to create your own UI.
+To get the deeplink to display in the QR code, listen to the `display_uri` event.

 The default is `false`.

 ```ts-vue